rtm516/GeyserMC-wiki/Supported-Hosting-Providers.md

   - 1 year/$300 free trial
   - [Tutorial for a Minecraft server Google Cloud](https://cloud.google.com/solutions/gaming/minecraft-server)
   - Note: You'll need to also allow port 19132 on UDP, use Paper instead of vanilla and put Geyser in the plugins folder
+* [MCProHosting](https://mcprohosting.com/) (Add 19132 UDP to port forward mapping and connect to the given source port)
 * [Meloncube](https://www.meloncube.net/) (Need to ask to open a UDP port)
 * [Pebblehost](https://pebblehost.com/) (Use the same port as your Java server)
 * [RamShard](https://ramshard.com/)